*This post may contain affiliate links for which I earn commissions.*

 - Wired backhaul eliminates signal loss between mesh nodes.

-- Wireless backhaul depends heavily on placement and floor attenuation.
+- Wireless backhaul depends heavily on placement and floor attenuation (signal weakening caused by floors).

-- Tri-band systems improve wireless stability under load.
+- Tri-band systems (systems that use three Wi-Fi bands to separate traffic) improve wireless stability under load.

 - Concrete and dense materials weaken signals between floors.